Schmed/teamwork/README.md

 function.

 # updateActivityCategories() function
-Force any updates to the Activity Categories sheet to be reflected in the options presented to any player who subsequently fills out an instance of the form.
+This function (invoked manually) forces any updates that have been made to the Activity Categories sheet since its previous invocation to be reflected in the options presented to any player who subsequently fills out an instance of the form.